Steve Walsh (American football)

 Stephen John Walsh (born December 1, 1966) is an American football coach and former player.
-He is a former quarterback in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, Chicago Bears, St. Louis Rams, Tampa Bay Buccaneers, and Indianapolis Colts.
-He played college football at the University of Miami.
+He played as a quarterback in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, Chicago Bears, St. Louis Rams, Tampa Bay Buccaneers, and Indianapolis Colts.
+He played college football for the Miami Hurricanes, earning consensus All-American honors in 1988.

-Early years
+Early life

 Walsh attended Cretin-Derham Hall High School in Saint Paul, Minnesota.
 As a senior in 1984, he passed for over 2,000 yards and 25 touchdowns, receiving USA Today prep Academic All-America and the Minneapolis-St. Paul Metro football player of the year honors.
 He also played basketball.

 College career

 He accepted a football scholarship from the University of Miami.
 After redshirting a season, he was the backup quarterback to Heisman Trophy winner Vinny Testaverde in 1986.

 In 1987, he was named the starter at quarterback over Craig Erickson.
-He led the Miami Hurricanes to the 1987 national championship (the second ever for the school), while registering 2,249 passing yards, 19 touchdowns and 7 interceptions.
+He led the Miami Hurricanes to the 1987 national championship (the second for the school), while registering 2,249 passing yards, 19 touchdowns and 7 interceptions.

-In 1988, Walsh finished 4th in the Heisman Trophy balloting and runner-up to the Davey O'Brien Award, after posting 3,115 passing yards, 29 touchdowns and 12 interceptions.
+In 1988, Walsh finished 4th in the Heisman Trophy balloting and runner-up to the Davey O'Brien Award after posting 3,115 passing yards, 29 touchdowns, and 12 interceptions.
 Against the No. 8 ranked University of Arkansas, he set a school record with 33 completions.
-He suffered his only defeat as a starter against the University of Notre Dame, 30-31, after passing for 424 yards (second in school history) and losing a shot at the National Championship.
+He suffered his only defeat as a starter against the University of Notre Dame, 30–31, after passing for 424 yards (second in school history) and losing a shot at the National Championship.
 He left school in April 1989 and declared for the NFL supplemental draft, skipping his final year of eligibility.

 A pro-sized passer, he posted a record of 23–1 in his two seasons.
-He finished his college career with 410 completions out of 690 attempts, 5369 passing yards, 48 touchdowns, 19 interceptions, was sacked only 14 times and had at least one touchdown pass in 18 of his last 20 games.
+He finished his college career with 410 completions on 690 attempts, 5369 passing yards, 48 touchdowns, 19 interceptions, was sacked only 14 times, and had at least one touchdown pass in 18 of his last 20 games.
 He was tied with Testaverde for the school record for career touchdown passes (48), before being surpassed by Ken Dorsey in 2002.

 In 1999, he was inducted into the University of Miami Sports Hall of Fame.
 In 2009, he was inducted into the University of Miami Football Ring of Honor.